 My point being, Kenny comes with an expiration date too.
 And he's not exactly fresh off the tank.

 What would you do knowing when exactly you are going to die?

 Now now, it is the future, you might say.
-We've got gene goodies that let your heart beat indefinitely and even if it stops anyway, we just put in a new one and apply a little voltage.
+We've got gene goodies that let your heart beat indefinitely and even if it stops anyway, we'll just put in a new one and apply a little voltage.
 Voila!

 That's true.
 And I know exactly who does such crazy stuff.
 These guys are called Jinteki Corporation.

 Hey, have you heard the term "retire on sight"?